U.S. ramps up warnings of business risks in China's Xinjiang region | Business

 U.S. ramps up warnings of business risks in China's Xinjiang region

-The U.S. government strengthened its warnings to businesses about the growing risks of having supply chain and investment links to China's Xinjiang region on Tuesday, citing forced labor and human rights abuses there.
+The U.S. government on Tuesday strengthened its warnings to businesses about the growing risks of having supply chain and investment links to China's Xinjiang region, citing forced labor and human rights abuses there.
 "Given the severity and extent of these abuses, businesses and individuals that do not exit supply chains, ventures, and/or investments connected to Xinjiang could run a high risk of violating U.S. law," the State Department said in a statement.

-The U.S. government strengthened its warnings to businesses about the growing risks of having supply chain and investment links to China's Xinjiang region on Tuesday, citing forced labor and human rights abuses there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)